Your Authentic Tuscan Experience Off the Beaten Path

-We suggest that you visit Fattoria La Vialla at Via di Meliciano, 26, 52029 Castiglion Fibocchi (Tel: +39 0575 477720), which is only 3km from Cappannelle Holiday House.
-Fattoria La Vialla is famous worldwide for its organic Tuscan food (wine and olive oil); the agritourist accommodation, and its authentic restaurant.
+Cappannelle Holiday House suggests that you visit Fattoria La Vialla at Via di Meliciano, 26, 52029 Castiglion Fibocchi (Tel: +39 0575 477720), which is only 3km from Cappannelle.
+Fattoria La Vialla is worldwide famous for its organic Tuscan food, wine and olive oil; the agritourist accommodation, and its authentic restaurant.

 Our guests from Germany, UK and Holland love Fattoria La Vialla because they can taste local food and wine, and buy "Fattoria la Vialla" brand Chianti wine, olive oil and jams.

 "Fattoria La Vialla" is a family-run farm, owned by the three Lo Franco brothers.
 The company was founded 30 years ago in the heart of Tuscany, Castiglion Fibocchi, near Arezzo.
 Able to produce excellent olive oil, the farm's vast expanses of vineyards, fields of grain, and vegetables of many kinds enrich the wide surrounding area.
 The rest is entirely woodland.
 Organic crops typical of Tuscany yield fruits that are processed with recipes and methods that guarantee maximum attention to conservation of flavour.
 The fields at Fattoria La Vialla are not exploited nor abused, and become important parts of the process of alternating and rotating crops.